WSASocket can't work with Ruby extensions.

 But, anyway, you have to read and learn the implementation of Ruby on Windows :-P

-Updated by nicolasnoble (Nicolas Noble) over 3 years ago
+Updated by nicolasnoble (Nicolas Noble) almost 4 years ago

 Okay.
 I see.